wmww/Pinecone/readme.md

 * Arrays of any type
 * Operator overloading

-here is an example of a very simple Pinecone program.
-It prints out all the fibonacci numbers that are less then 100 and even.
-For more complex examples, see the examples directory or the tutorials.
+here is the common demo program FizzBuzz wretten in Pinecone.
+It prints the numbers from 1 to 20, but it prints "Fizz" if the number is divisable by 3, "Buzz" if it is divisable by 5 and "FizzBuzz" if it is divisable by both.
+You can find more samples in the examples directory or the tutorials.

 ```
-a: 1
-b: 0

-a<100 @
-(
-	a%2=0 ?
+# FizzBuzz

+# call the function defined below
+fizzBuzz: 1, 20

+# define the FizzBuzz function
+fizzBuzz :: {start: Int, end: Int}: (

+	# loop i from start to end
+	i: in.start | i <= in.end | i: i+1 @ (

+		# use conditionals to print the right thing

+		i % 3 = 0 && i % 5 = 0 ?
+		print: "FizzBuzz"
+		|
+		i % 3 = 0 ?
+		print: "Fizz"
+		|
+		i % 5 = 0 ?
+		print: "Buzz"
+		|
-		print: a
+		print: i

-	tmp: a
-	a: a+b
-	b: tmp
+	)
 )
 ```